medegw01/RaccoonChessSigma/docs/contributing.md

 * Push your changes to the branch in your fork of the repository.
 * Submit a pull request to the original repository.
 See [Pull Request checklist](#pull-request-checklist)

-## Pull Request Checklist :
+## Pull Request Checklist:

 * Rebase to the current main branch before submitting your pull request.
 * Commits should be as small as possible.
 Each commit should follow the checklist below:

 - For code changes, add tests relevant to the fixed bug or new feature
 - Pass the GitHub test - includes spell checks, testing, etc
 - Commit header (first line) should convey what changed
 - DCO Signed

 ## Signing your commits